y21/tl/README.md

 # tl
 tl is a very fast, zero-copy HTML parser written in pure Rust. <br />
-It does minimal to no copying during parsing by borrowing parts of the input string.

 ## Design
 Due to the zero-copy nature of parsers, the string must be kept alive for the entire lifetime of the parser/dom.